Comparelt/comparelt-api/README.md

 # Comparelt API Server with Flask & PostgreSQL & BeautifulSoup4

-## How to run
+## How to run with python
-    pip install -r requirements.txt
+    > pip install -r requirements.txt

-    flask db init
+    > python main.py db init
-    flask db migrate // Only for first time flask db upgrade // After migrate
+    > python main.py db migrate // Only for first time
+    > python main.py db upgrade // If you update db model

-    flask run
+    > python main.py run
+## How to run with Makefile
+    > make first

+## How to Test
+    > python main.py test

 ## Description Detail
 Refactored Every Part to MVC ( Model, View, Controller ) Pattern.

-Enter api directory and there will be 4 directories which is Auth(Login / SignUo Part),
-Crawling, Product, User, test, and __ _init_ __.py, app.py.

-- app.py: Run API Server code is added in here.
+Enter api directory and there will be 2 directories which is main, test, and __ _init_ __.py. main.py: Run API Server code is added in here.
-- api /__init __.py: DataBase models imported on here.
+- api /__init __.py: APIs are import on here.

-In User, and Product directory, there are models.py, service.py, controller.py
+In main/ , there are controller, model, service, util, __ init __.py, config.py.

+- main/ controller: Every API controller is in this directory.
-- models.py: DataBase ORM code is added in here.
+- main/ model: Every ORM model is in this directory.
-- service.py: API Logic code is added in here.
+- main/ service: Every API logic(service) is in this directory.
-- controller.py: API endPoint is import in here.
+- main/ util: dto & utility is in this directory.

-Other directories( Auth, Crawling ) use model of User, and Product.
-So they shouldn't have models.py

-test / test.py is unittest code for checking API function.
+api/ test is unittest directory for checking API function.
+(Login/SignUp Test)

 ## TODO List